PedroHFreire/risk-system-db/documentation/documentation.md

 ## Database Schema

 The stabledb database consists of several tables that store information about portfolios, assets, asset types, portfolio assets, stocks, bonds, portfolio transactions, portfolio fees, portfolio goals, and market indices.

+It includes tables for storing information about portfolios, assets, asset types, portfolio assets, stocks, bonds, portfolio transactions, portfolio fees, portfolio goals, and market indices.
+The stock_history and bond_history tables include columns for storing historical data for stocks and bonds, and the portfolio_transactions table allows you to store information about the buy and sell transactions that occur in each portfolio.
+The portfolio_fees table allows you to store information about the fees and expenses associated with each portfolio, and the portfolio_goals table allows you to store information about the financial goals and constraints for each portfolio.
+The market_indices table allows you to store information
+about the market indices that you want to use as benchmarks for your portfolio performance.

 The following section describes each table and its columns.

 ![ERD](./stabledb_ERD.png)